-For up-to-date information about events, road work etcetera that might affect traffic, see Trafikgoteborg.se and Trafiken.nu (both in Swedish).
+For up-to-date information about events, road work etcetera that might affect traffic, see Trafikgoteborg.se (or their Facebook page) and Trafiken.nu (both in Swedish).
 You can also download the traffic app for Android and iPhone.

 A single ticket is available from 35 SEK and can be purchased at any of the Västtrafik sales outlet or on board most times.
 If you do want to buy your ticket on board the following applies:

 - On the southern archipelago boats (boats from the stop Saltholmen and Stenpiren): Pay in cash or by card to the staff on board.